 - 2.1 The formulation of a Treasury Strategy involves determining the appropriate borrowing and investment decisions with the prime objective of safeguarding the Council's assets and secondary objectives of obtaining a reasonable rate of return on investments and minimising the costs of borrowing.
-Accordingly, the analysis and reporting of treasury management activities will focus on the risk implications for the Council and ensure robust due diligence procedures cover all external non-treasury investments.

-- 2.2 The Treasury Strategy encompasses the requirements of CIPFA's Treasury Management Code of Practice, Prudential Code for Capital and the MHCLG Guidance on Local Government Investments.

-- 2.3 The Treasury Strategy covers the following:
+Accordingly, the analysis and reporting of treasury management activities will focus on the risk implications for the Council and ensure robust due diligence procedures cover all treasury and non-treasury investments. - 2.2 The Treasury Strategy encompasses the requirements of CIPFA's Treasury Management Code of Practice, Prudential Code for Capital and the MHCLG Guidance on Local Government Investments. - 2.3 The Strategy for 2020/21 to 2024/25 is attached at Appendix 3.

-- a) the current treasury position;

-- b) Prudential and treasury indicators which limit the treasury risk and activities of the Council;

-- c) prospects for interest rates;

-- d) the borrowing strategy;

-- e) debt rescheduling;

-- f) policy on borrowing in advance of need;

-- g) the investment strategy;

-- h) creditworthiness policy; and

-- i) the policy on the use of external service providers.